pytorch/pytorch/docs/source/notes/cuda.rst

   reused.
 The threshold value should be between greater than 0.0 and less than 1.0.
   ``garbage_collection_threshold`` is only meaningful with ``backend:native``.
   With ``backend:cudaMallocAsync``, ``garbage_collection_threshold`` is ignored.
-* ``expandable_segments`` (experimental, default: `False`) If set to `True`, this setting instructs the allocator to create CUDA allocations that can later be expanded to better handle cases where a job changing allocation sizes frequently, such as having a changing batch size.
-  Normally for large (>2MB) allocations, the allocator calls cudaMalloc to get allocations that are the same size as what the user requests.
-In the future, parts of these allocations can be reused for other requests if they are free.
-This works well when the program makes many requests of exactly the same size or of sizes that even multiples of that size.
-Many deep learning models follow this behavior.
-  However, one common exception is when the batch size changes slightly from one iteration to the next, e.g. in batched inference.
-When the program runs initially with batch size `N`, it will make allocations appropriate for that size.
-  If in the future, it runs at size `N - 1`, the existing allocations will still be big enough.
-However, if it runs at size `N + 1`, then it will have to make new allocations that are slightly larger.
-Not all the tensors are the same size.
-  Some might be `(N + 1)*A` and others `(N + 1)*A*B` where `A` and `B` are some non-batch dimensions in the model.
-Because the allocator reuses existing allocations when they are big enough, some number of `(N + 1)*A` allocations will actually fit in the already existing `N*B*A` segments, though not perfectly.
-As the model runs it will partially fill up all of these segments leaving unusable free slices of memory at the end of these segments.
-The allocator at some point will need to `cudaMalloc` a new `(N + 1)*A*B` segment.
-If there is not enough memory, there is now no way to recover the slices of memory that are free at the end of existing segments.
-With models 50+ layers deep, this pattern might repeat 50+ times creating many slivers.

-  `expandable_segments` allows the allocator to create a segment initially and then expand its size later when more memory is needed.
-Instead of making one segment per allocation, it tries to make one segment (per stream) that grows as necessary.
-Now when the `N + 1` case runs, the allocations will tile nicely into the one large segment until it fills up.
-Then more memory is requested and appended to the end of the segment.
-This process does not create as many slivers of unusable memory, so it is more likely to succeed at finding this memory.

 .. note::